coralproject/sponge/INSTALL.md

 	* Strategy:  type of database and tables you are importing.
 	* Credentials: Array of credentials with information about each database you are importing from and to.
 Adapter is the kind of DBMS and type is source or local.

+* To add a new collection/table

+	* Modify config.json with collection: table in the strategy.Tables
+	* Add new model to models interface.
+This needs to be done automatically.
+	* Adds new collection to the utils New func.
+This needs to be done automatically.

 ### How to run